What colors do you think of when I say “Fall”?

 Image courtesy of TheGoldenSycamore.com

 For fall and winter, the darker the blue the better!
 And when it comes to dark blue, Artissimo is my favorite, hands-down.
-It’s a navy that still manages to have a touch of brightness to it, and of course you get the awesome depth of color that only milk paint can give.
+It’s a navy that still manages to have a touch of brightness to it, and of

 5. Schloss–Miss Mustard Seed’s Milk Paint